 Copper rolling is the process of converting large blocks of copper into thin sheets by rolling them slowly down to size.
 These sheets of copper were used in the 18th and 19th centuries mainly to plate the bottoms of ships.
 This helped increase the speed and lifespan of ships.

 In 1803, the American government commissioned Paul Revere to roll copper sheets to cover the hull of the USS Constitution.
 Revere also covered the wooden dome of the Massachusetts State House and made the boilers for Robert Fulton’s steamboats.

 The American Civil War in the 1860s placed increased demands on the Revere Copper Company.
 The copper mill produced artillery, naval howitzers, and copper for the Union Navy and Army.
-Joseph Warren’s sons, Edward Hutchinson Revere and Paul Joseph Revere, joined the 20th Regiment Massachusetts Volunteers.
+Joseph Warren’s sons, Edward Hutchinson Revere and Paul Joseph Revere joined the 20th Regiment Massachusetts Volunteers.
 Edward was mortally wounded at the Battle of Antietam and died in 1862.
 Paul Joseph died of his wounds at the Battle of Gettysburg in 1863.
-Sadly, Joseph Warren Revere outlived his sons by several years.
-He died on October 12, 1868 in Canton, MA at the age of 91 after living an incredibly long life like his father.
+Sadly, Joseph Warren Revere outlived his sons for several years.
+He died on October 12, 1868, in Canton, MA at the age of 91 after living an incredibly long life like his father.